Iasa-Global/btabok/pages/engagement_model/collaboration.md

   - digital_employee
 ---

+> "the act of working together with other people or organizations to create or acheive something" **definition of Collaboration, Cambridge Dictionary**

 # What is Collaboration

-*"the act of working together with other people or organizations to create or acheive something"* **-- definition of Collaboration, Cambridge Dictionary**

 Collaboration is people or organizations working together to deliver value.
 Participants in a collaboration may have different perspectives